Rascal Flatts

+Origin

-Rascal Flatts' founding was at Fiddle and Steel Guitar Bar in Nashville, Tennessee.
-Gary LeVox and Jay DeMarcus are second cousins from a musical family.
-DeMarcus moved to Nashville in 1992, earning his first record deal as part of a Christian group called East to West; his brother-in-law, James Otto, is also a country music singer.
-In 1997, DeMarcus called LeVox, and convinced him to come to Nashville and provide some harmonies on Michael English's album Gospel, which he was producing.
+Gary LeVox and Jay DeMarcus are second cousins from a musical family in Columbus, Ohio and were raised there.
+DeMarcus moved to Nashville in 1992, earning his first record deal as part of a Christian group called East to West.
+In 1997, DeMarcus phoned LeVox and convinced him to come to Nashville and provide some harmonies on Michael English's album Gospel, which he was producing.
 They engineered the album together, and became English's backup band.

 At the same time, DeMarcus had become the bandleader of Chely Wright's band, where he met Joe Don Rooney, the guitarist in that band.
-DeMarcus and LeVox were working in a Printer's Alley nightclub, and when their part-time guitarist could not make it one night, DeMarcus invited Rooney to join them.
+DeMarcus and LeVox were working in a Printer's Alley nightclub called the Fiddle & Steel Guitar Bar, and when their part-time guitarist could not make it one night, DeMarcus invited Rooney to fill in.
 Jim Riley was the drummer and bandleader for the band.
-The group covered the hit Shenandoah single "The Church on Cumberland Road" that night.
-To the group's recollection, a bond was formed instantly.
+The three men covered the 1989 Shenandoah hit "The Church on Cumberland Road" that night.
+The group remembers that a bond was formed instantly.

 Singer Mila Mason recommended the group to record producers Mark Bright and Marty Williams, who played Lyric Street Records A&R Doug Howard a three-song demo and Howard thought they were "just incredible."
-After he'd heard the demos, the band went into the Lyric Street offices the next day, sat down with acoustic guitars, and played a couple of songs.
+After he'd heard the demos, the band went to the Lyric Street office the next day, sat down with acoustic guitars, and played a couple of songs.
 According to Howard in an interview with HitQuarters: "The vocals and harmonies, it was all there—I was just blown away.
 The lead singer has such a unique and compelling voice."
-The band was signed to Lyric Street in late 1999.
+The band was signed to Lyric Street in September of 1999.

 Career

 2000–2005: Rascal Flatts, Melt, and Feels Like Today

-In early 2000, the group made its debut with the single "Prayin' for Daylight".
-This song had been on the three-song demo that had gotten the band signed.
-The song, which reached No. 3 on the Billboard country charts, was the first single from their self-titled debut, which was issued in early 2000 on Lyric Street.
+In February 2000, the group made its debut with the single "Prayin' for Daylight".
+The song had been on the three-track demo that had gotten the band signed.
+The song, which reached No. 3 on the Billboard country charts, was the first single from their self-titled debut, which was issued in June 2000 on Lyric Street.
 Following "Prayin' for Daylight", the album's other three singles all made the Top 10 on that chart with "This Everyday Love", "While You Loved Me", and "I'm Movin' On", which respectively peaked at numbers 9, 7, and 4.
 "I'm Movin' On" was awarded Song of the Year by the Academy of Country Music in 2002.
 Stephen Thomas Erlewine reviewed the album with favor, calling it "a sunny, pleasing modern country-pop album".